hmrc/agents-service-template.g8/README.md

 A [Giter8](http://www.foundweekends.org/giter8/) template for creating HMRC Digital [Playframework](https://playframework.com/) microservices.

+##Code is seperated on different branches agents-api and agents-frontend

 !!!
 DO NOT MERGE BRANCHES TO MASTER !!!

 ## How to generate new microservice project: